Highlights of French Open 10th day

 Stephens and Keys on collision course

-Compiled by Shrivathsa Sridhar in Bengaluru; Editing by Ed Osmond and Andrew Heavens
+Compiled by Shrivathsa Sridhar in Bengaluru; Editing by Ed Osmond and Andrew Heavens/Christian Radnedge